Rush-SubstanceUse-AILab/SMART-AI/README.md

 The model can run in a batch of patients data or just a single patient file.
 Keep the data inside an arbitrary folder with cuis for each patient in a .txt file in both cases.
 Provide the directory to this dataset in the config file.

 Steps for model execution
-Clone the repo or download it from the repo directory Open the config file inside the CODE folder, which contains data and model directory location Modify the directory location to the path where the actual data and model resides From the CODE folder, execute the command: python3 ml_prediction.py config.cfg Results will output in the same working directory, with a list of the file names and their prediction probabilities, prediction outcome(binary 0 for no misue and 1 for misuse) for each misuse status.
+1) Clone the repo or download it from the repo directory
+2) Open the config file inside the CODE folder, which contains data and model directory location
+3) Modify the directory location to the path where the actual data and model resides
+4) From the CODE folder, execute the command: python3 ml_prediction.py config.cfg
+5) Results will output in the same working directory, with a list of the file names and their prediction probabilities, prediction outcome(binary 0 for no misue and 1 for misuse) for each misuse status.
 The cut point is kept at 0.05 but can be changed easily from the config file.

 Libraries:

-python3
+1) python > 3.0
-pickle
+2) pickle
-PyTorch > 1.13
+3) PyTorch > 1.13
-pandas
+4) pandas
-NumPy
+5) NumPy